 But those memories can easily be made still with rented cabins and rented boats.
 Enjoy the rest of the summer, folks.
 And if you decide to rent that boat, do your rules of the water homework first, Cap’n!

-Have you asked yourself “Should I buy a boat”?
+Do you regret buying a boat?
 Please share your experience and opinions in the comments below!